ghostbuster91/blogposts/content/posts/scala-ai-era/index.md

 But I think there's another dimension that deserves more attention.

-The real bottleneck was never the people.
+The bottleneck wasn't a lack of talent - it was how much output that talent could realistically produce.

 Scala already has: